London and District Business Hall of Fame

 The London and District Business Hall of Fame supports Junior Achievement South Western Ontario and honours respected members of the London and area business community, past and present, for their exceptional achievements in business and community leadership.

-If you have questions about the event please contact Alicia at agall@jaswo.org or 519-439-4201 x 231.
+If you have any questions about the event, please contact Alicia at agall@jaswo.org or 519-439-4201 x 231.

 Each year, in recognition of outstanding contributions and ethics in business, Hall of Fame Laureates are nominated and selected by respected members of the London and District business community.